 The Encyclopedia of African-American Culture and History covers all aspects of the African-American experience from 1619 to the present day.
 Using biographies, historical essays, and thematic pieces, many written by foremost scholars, it addresses a wide array of subjects in over 2,300 articles to define in one source the cultural roots, participation in American life, and current condition of the African-American community.
 The first edition is available in print in the library (Ref.
 E 185 .E54 1996) and the second edition is available online as part of the Gale Virtual Reference Library.

 Of the 1,029 alphabetically arranged entries in these volumes, roughly 820 cover African American writers of fiction and nonfiction, from the eighteenth century to the present.
 The remaining entries extend coverage beyond authors, examining topics closely related to African American literature, such as critics, journals, literary genres, and literary movements, as well as subjects within the broader landscape of African American culture, such as Cooking, Detroit, Hip-Hop, Nation of Islam, Slang, and Voodoo/Vodoun.
-Specific works of literature do not have separate entries.
-Instead, articles on writers not only provide brief biographical data but also note key literary works.

 Designed for an introductory course in African American music, this title focuses on musical genres & styles, moving chronologically from folk traditions to modern forms.
 A final section discusses the aesthetics of African American culture & music.
 Includes a discography, a videography, and a helpful glossary